How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Injectivity of the Persistent Homology Transform

+When our constructible set $M$ is a PL embedded geometric complex $K$, then we can say more about the continuity and image of the Euler Characteristic Transform, as the next remark indicates.

+\begin{rmk-thm} When $M$ is a PL embedded simplicial complex $K$, we will show in Proposition~\ref{prop:lower-star} that, for any direction $v$, the Euler curve is right continuous.
+More precisely, the function space that $\ECT$ maps to consists of finite sums of indicator functions on half open intervals of the form $[a,b)$ where $b=\infty$ is allowed.
+If we endow the space of indicator functions with an $L^p$ norm for finite $p$, then we get that if two Euler curves $f$ and $g$ differ at a filtration parameter $t$, then there is some $\epsilon >0$ so that $(f-g)|_{[t,t+\epsilon)}\neq 0$, which in turn implies that $d_p(f,g) > \epsilon$.
+This implies that in this setting, the Euler Characteristic Transform lands in a Hausdorff subspace of constructible functions $\CF(\R)$ equipped with some $L^p$ norm. \end{rmk-thm}

+Finally, we remind the reader of the sheaf-theoretic and $K_0$-theoretic perspective on the Euler Characteristc Transform.

-\begin{rmk-prop}[Grothendieck Group Interpretation] Continuing Remark~\ref{rmk:sheaf-PHT}, the reader familiar with the Grothendieck group of constructible sheaves (see~\cite{Schapira:OpsOnCFs} for a clear and concise treatment) will note that Proposition~\ref{prop:PHT-ECT} is precisely the statement that the image of the (derived) Persistent Homology Transform in $K_0$ is the Euler Characteristic Transform. \end{rmk-prop}
+\begin{rmk-prop}[Grothendieck Group Interpretation] Continuing Remark~\ref{rmk:sheaf-PHT}, the reader familiar with the Grothendieck group of constructible sheaves (see~\cite{Schapira:OpsOnCFs} for a clear and concise treatment) will note that Proposition~\ref{prop:PHT-ECT} coheres with the statement that the image of the (derived) Persistent Homology Transform in $K_0$ is the Euler Characteristic Transform. \end{rmk-prop}